tsalomon/botmaster/README.md

 # botmaster
-A basic framework for implementing a custom client-server application
+Basic framework for a client-server application